wilsaj/everything-is-osm/README.md

 Everything is OSM
 =================

-Super easy setup for getting a postgis database running with OpenStreetMap [metro extracts](https://mapzen.com/metro-extracts/).
+A super easy way to setup PostGIS with OpenStreetMap [metro extracts](https://mapzen.com/metro-extracts/).
 More free time for your OSM community!